mharen/mharen.github.io/blog/2012/2012-12-sap-connector-error-service-unknown.md

 title: "SAP Connector: \u201CERROR service '?' unknown\u201D (SOLVED)"
 ---

-<p>So you’ve been using the SAP .NET Connector 3.0 for a while and it’s working great to connect your .NET application to SAP when suddenly you start getting this error:</p>
+So you’ve been using the SAP .NET Connector 3.0 for a while and it’s working great to connect your .NET application to SAP when suddenly you start getting this error:
 <blockquote>

-<p><strong>ERROR service '?' unknown</strong></p>
+<strong>ERROR service '?' unknown</strong>
 </blockquote>

-<p>You probably have some code like this (or you’re just trying to <a href="http://www.sapgeek.net/2010/02/sapgui-error-errorservice-unknown/">login</a> or get your app to run):</p>  <pre class="csharpcode">Server = RfcServerManager.GetServer(serverName, rfcHandlers);
+You probably have some code like this (or you’re just trying to <a href="http://www.sapgeek.net/2010/02/sapgui-error-errorservice-unknown/">login</a> or get your app to run):  <pre class="csharpcode">Server = RfcServerManager.GetServer(serverName, rfcHandlers);

 <span class="rem">// other init...</span>

 Server.Start();</pre>

-<p>So what happened?
+So what happened?
 I’m guessing you have a new machine or recently removed some SAP-related software.
 I’m also guessing that if you install the SAP Logon pad, this issue will go away.
 But you don’t have to go to all that trouble!
 In my experience, all you need to do is add some configuration to the system services file.
-Here’s how:</p>
+Here’s how:

 <ol>
   <li>Open Notepad as an administrator </li>